gromdimon/ml-random/mikrograd/README.md

 ### Training a neural net

 The notebook `demo.ipynb` provides a full demo of training a 2-layer neural network (MLP) binary classifier.
-The modified neural network is initialized from the `micrograd.nn` module.
+The modified neural network is initialized from the `MLP` module.
 The training process involves implementing a custom loss function, such as a simple svm "max-margin" binary classification loss, and using SGD for optimization.
 The modified version allows for more flexible network architectures and different loss functions.
 As shown in the notebook, using a 2-layer neural net with two 16-node hidden layers, we can achieve various decision boundaries on different datasets.

 ### Tracing / visualization